-Obesity in DogsPosted about 4 years ago by Holly
+Obesity in DogsPosted over 4 years ago by Holly

 Our inspiration for this article is the 2014 Westminster Dog Show's "Best in Breed" Labrador retriever.
 Her fat-rolls jiggle splendidly when she plumply trots.
 She is unable to maintain a jog for more than a few yards without panting from the effort.

 "But that dog looks pretty normal," the reader exclaims.
 "I see Labs like that everywhere I go!"

 That's no surprise, since it's estimated that over half of American dogs are overweight.
 Fat is the new "normal".
 I have completely surprised people when I gently mention that their dog is overweight.
 One friend said he had been under the impression that it was all muscle!